-- · Prolonged exposure (greater than 72 hours) to water could damage laminate flooring.
-Installation and maintenance recommendations should be closely followed to prevent water from contacting the core material of the flooring. - Full bathroom installations require folding the underlayment up the wall 2" (5 cm).
-Cut the underlayment even with the top of flooring after installation. - .
-Joint integrity is integral to moisture resistance.
-Avoid excessive joint flexing during installation. - All perimeter expansion zones must be completely filled with 100% silicone caulk following the manufacturer's recommendations.
-When applying caulk, it is helpful to first apply a strip of painter's tape (Scotch® Delicate Surface Painter's Tape 2080) parallel to and approximately 1/32" (.79 mm) from the edge of the laminate (Fig. 11).
+- Prolonged exposure to water could damage the flooring.
+Installation and maintenance recommendations should be closely followed to prevent water from contacting the core material of the flooring. - Joint integrity is integral to moisture resistance.
+Avoid excessive joint flexing during installation. - All perimeter expansion zones must be filled and sealed with 100% silicone caulk following the manufacturer's recommendations.
+When applying caulk, it is helpful to first apply a strip of painter's tape (Scotch® Delicate Surface Painter's Tape 2080) parallel to and approximately 1/32" (.79 mm) from the edge of the flooring (Fig. 11).
 Then fill the expansion zone with caulk, remove the excess with a plastic scraper or putty knife and remove the tape. - Molding may be used along a straight tub or shower base (Fig. 12).
 The expansion zone should be filled with 100% silicone caulk and the molding seated in the caulk while it is still wet.
-The joint between the molding and the tub or shower base should also be - If molding is not an option, a normal 1/4" (6.35 mm) expansion zone may be used at the tub and then completely filled with 100% silicone caulk. - The toilet should be removed before installing the flooring.
+The joint between the molding and the tub or shower base should also be caulked. - If molding is not an option, a normal 1/4" (6.35 mm) expansion zone may be used at the tub and then completely filled with 100% silicone caulk. - The toilet should be removed before installing the flooring.
 Allow a 1/4" (6.35 mm) expansion zone between the flooring edge and the toilet flange.
 Completely seal the zone with 100% silicone caulk.